flexatone/vigilnaut/doc/articles/swppc/swppc.md

 urllib3-2.2.3                         Unrequired  ~/.env-wp/lib/python3.8/site-packages
 ```

-As configured, validation fails with numerous "Unrequired" records because packages are installed that are not defined in the requirements.txt file.
-As this is a common scenario, the `--superset` command can be provided to accept packages that are not defined in the bound requirements.
+As configured, validation fails with numerous "Unrequired" records: `fetter` found  installed packages that are not defined in the "requirements.txt" file.
+As this is a common scenario when not using a lock file, the `--superset` command can be provided to accept packages that are not defined in the bound requirements.

 ```shell
 $ fetter -e python3 validate --bound requirements.txt --superset
 ```

-If we happen to update a package in a way that is not within the specification of the bound requirements, `fetter` will report these as "Misdefined" records.
+If we happen to update a package outside of the specification of the bound requirements, `fetter` will report these as "Misdefined" records.
 In the example below, we update `zipp` to version 3.20.2 and re-run validation:

 ```shell
 $ fetter -e python3 validate --bound requirements.txt --superset